 CAUTION: It is recommended that used oil be at a temperature of 50°F or higher when it enters the pump.
-At a temperature below 50°F, oil becomes more viscous and difficult to pump.
+At a temperature below 50°F, heavier oils become more viscous and difficult to pump.
 The heater may fire at a reduced rate and become erratic resulting in nuisance shutdowns.

-Install either a UL listed Reznor® Model OT-250 oil supply tank or a field-supplied equivalent indoor storage tank.
+Install either a UL listed Reznor[®] Model OT-250 oil supply tank or a fieldsupplied equivalent indoor storage tank.

 - If installing a Model OT-250 tank, follow the installation requirements and instructions on the tank. - If installing a field-supplied tank, follow the manufacturer's instructions. - Height from the pump to the bottom of the heater should be no more than 15 ft (4.5M).
-The used oil supply line must be 3/8" o.d. and a maximum of 100 ft (30.5M) in length.
+The used oil supply line should be a maximum of 60 ft (18M) in length when using 3/8" o.d. tubing or a maximum of 100 ft (30.5M) when using 1/2" o.d. tubing.

 Although maximum height from the pump to the heater is 15 ft (4.5 M), we recommend that ease of service be considered when determining heater location.
 A service height of eight feet (2.5 M) is recommended.
-See the illustrations on pages 12 and 13 for examples of tank and line installation.
+See the illustrations on pages 11 and 12 for examples of tank and line installation.